 Economic costs of nutrient pollution

 The economic losses resulting from nutrient pollution and eutrophication are overwhelming.
 Eutrophication increases the costs of water purification for municipal and industrial use.
 Loss of fish and wildlife can compromise the food supply for people and animals.
 Toxic algae and “dead zones” cause losses of hundreds of millions of dollars for the aquaculture industry.
 The recreational value of water bodies falls, damaging the hospitality and tourism industry.

 The complexity and diversity of the eutrophication effects make it difficult to get a precise cost estimate.
 Eutrophication of European coastal waters is estimated at over $1 billion per year.
 For the United States, eutrophication of lakes and streams costs over $2.4 billion annually.
 These estimates include the loss of lake-front property value (49%) and losses from recreation (24%).
 The taste and odor problems caused by eutrophication and HABs growth lead to costs for buying bottled water (25%).
 The costs of endangered species protection were estimated at 2% of the total losses.

 However, other factors like the costs of water treatment to remove algal toxins, taste, and odor issues were not included.
-The lack of drinking water and “dead zone” with low oxygen levels result in considerable losses in public health and wildlife.
+The lack of Algae Control in Drinking Water Reservoirs and “dead zone” with low oxygen levels result in considerable losses in public health and wildlife.

 Solutions for nutrient pollution